ing-bank/lion/docs/components/calendar/use-cases.md

 ---
 parts:
-  - Calendar
-  - Use Cases
+  - 'Calendar: Use Cases'
 title: 'Calendar: Use Cases'
 eleventyNavigation:
   key: 'Calendar: Use Cases'
-  order: 20
+  order: 0
   parent: Calendar
-  title: Use Cases
+  title: 'Calendar: Use Cases'
 ---

 # Calendar: Use Cases